 The question of whether this drug is addictive is a matter of serious controversy.
 According to this New York Times article, there is no question, others vehemently disagree.
 This drug may be addictive and can lead to compulsive use.
 Some of the addictive side effects include;

 - Loss of sexual desire

 - Darkening of the skin on the face

 - Weight loss

 Withdrawal symptoms are one of the primary criteria of addiction.
 The withdrawal symptoms are similar to those felt by a person withdrawing from heroin or prescription painkillers, including:

 - Restlessness and sleeplessness

 - Sudden mood swings

-Other than the risk of possible Kratom addiction, few kratom users are sent to the emergency room and poison centers is not large.
-Unlike other opioid, Kratom has extremely low chances of overdose.
+Other than the risk of possible addiction, few users are sent to the emergency room and poison centers is not large.
+Unlike other opioid, it has extremely low chances of overdose.
 Most of the adverse effects are being felt in Malaysia, Myanmar, and Thailand, where the drug is heavily used.
 In Thailand the drug is illegal and 13000 people are arrested for Kratom related crimes where this is 5% of all drug-related crimes in the country.